Nature Investigations, LLC

 What?!
 Animals Do That?!

-From unexpected diets to clever defenses, these wildlife tales help children discover that what may seem strange to us often has an important purpose in nature.
-Along the way, participants will practice observation, build science vocabulary, and begin to respect animals not just as cute characters, but as wildlife suited to their habitats.
+From unexpected diets to clever defenses, participants learn that what may seem unusual to us serves an important role in nature.
+Along the way, children practice observation skills, build foundational science vocabulary, and begin to understand animals as wildlife adapted to specific habitats.

 Participants will:

-• explore animal adaptations through story and hands-on activities
+• Explore animal adaptations through stories and hands-on activities

 Adult participation: Children must be accompanied by an adult